wshamim1/Databases/README.md

 ## 🎯 Overview

-This framework eliminates code duplication by providing a **universal interface** for all major database systems.
-Instead of maintaining separate code for each database, everything is managed through configuration.
+This framework provides a **universal interface** for all major database systems.
+Everything is managed through configuration, making it easy to work with multiple databases using the same API.

 ## ✨ Key Features

 - **25+ Database Support** - One codebase for all databases
 - **Configuration-Driven** - Add databases via YAML config
 - **Unified API** - Same methods work everywhere
-- **Zero Code Duplication** - 92% code reduction
 - **Production-Ready** - Full error handling and logging
 - **Type-Safe** - Complete type hints throughout
+- **Easy to Extend** - Add new databases in minutes

 ## 📦 Supported Databases (25+)